 - We currently charge $1/acre for improved (fallow agricultural fields & improved/unimproved pasture) and 50 cents/acre for native range (vegetated natural areas).

 Currently, there are no open/unleased parcels available for grazing.
-But as properties become available, we contact cattlepersons that are on our “wait” list (right now more than 20).
-Depending on your grazing needs (acreage size, location in county, vegetation type, condition of fence, etc.) and your position on the wait list, you could remain on this list for a while before a suitable grazing parcel becomes available.
+However, as properties become available, we will contact cattlepersons who have added their names to our waitlist (currently, there are more than 20).
+Depending on your grazing needs (acreage size, location in county, vegetation type, condition of fence, etc.) and your position on the waitlist, you could remain on this list for a while before a suitable grazing parcel becomes available.

-For any questions or interest in being added to our cattleperson wait list, please contact:
+For any questions, or to add your name to our waitlist, please contact: